Travel Nursing Abroad: What You Need to Know

 Within the U.S., travel arrangements and expenses for travel nurses are typically handled by your agency.
 However, every agency works differently, so it’s important to ask questions to understand exactly how they operate.
 Like in the U.S., an international travel nurse agency may handle setting up your travel and housing, or it may provide you with stipends to do so on your own.

 Benefits of International Travel Nursing

 Not only does international travel nursing allow you to experience other cultures in new parts of the world, it can expand your own skills as a nurse as well.
 You’ll likely be exposed to different types of medical procedures and learn how to better communicate with a variety of patients.
-You’ll get to grow your own abilities while also lending your talents to a likely underserved area.
+You’ll get to expand your own abilities while also lending your talents to a likely underserved area.

 After completing an assignment, you also have the option to take time off.
 Some agencies allow you to take as much time off between assignments as you choose, while others put a cap on the number of days you can take in a row.
 However, taking an extended amount of time off could affect any benefits you might have, so make sure you fully understand the way your agency works.

-You might expect to earn more if you specialize in areas such as cardiac catheterization, oncology, anesthesia, and pediatric and neonatal intensive care.
+You might expect to earn more if you specialize in high-paying areas such as cardiac catheterization, oncology, anesthesia, and pediatric and neonatal intensive care.